VlixAli/Sales-Management-System/README.md

 mvn spring-boot:run
 ````

-the application will be available at [http://localhost:8080](http://localhost:8080)
+- the application will be available at [http://localhost:8080](http://localhost:8080)
+- for login use [http://localhost:8080/api/v1/auth/login](http://localhost:8080/api/v1/auth/login) with the following credentials :
+- email : jerry@gmail.com
+- password : password

+note : you can use the user 2 generated users emails with the same password

 ## ✍️ Api documentation <a name = "api"></a>